Bangladesh Bank: Functions

-The Bangladesh Bank performs all the functions that a central bank in any country is expected to perform.
+Bangladesh Bank performs all the functions that a central bank in any country is expected to perform.
 Such functions include maintaining price stability through economic and monetary policy measures, managing the country's foreign exchange and gold reserve, and regulating the banking sector of the country.
 Like all other central banks, Bangladesh Bank is both the government's banker and the banker's bank, a "lender of last resort".
-Bangladesh Bank, like most other central banks, exercises a monopoly over the issue of currency and banknotes.
-Except for the one, two, and five taka notes and coins which are the responsibility of the Ministry of Finance of the Government of Bangladesh.
+Bangladesh Bank, like most other central banks, exercises a monopoly over the issue of currency and banknotes (except for the one, two and five taka notes and coins, which are the responsibility of the Ministry of Finance of the Government of Bangladesh).